 Temple of Horus and Sobek – Kom Ombo

-The Temple of Horus and Sobek at Kom Ombo is another must-see Nile Valley attraction.
+The Temple of Sobek at Kom Ombo is another must-see Nile Valley attraction.
 Like Philae Temple, this site also features prominently in the itineraries of nearly all Nile cruise holidays.
 What amazes most people when they first arrive at the site is the fact that there are actually two twin temples: One built to honor Horus the falcon God of War and the sky, and the other built to honor Sobek, the God of fertility and creation.

 The biggest challenge for the architect and for the builders was that both temples had to be identical so that neither of the two gods would feel offended.
 One had to be a mirror image of the other, and when you visit the site you soon notice that the job was completed to perfection.